Edren-Baton-Team/AudioPlayer/README.md

 This plugin uses as dependency [SCPSLAudioApi](https://github.com/CedModV2/SCPSLAudioApi)

 # AudioPlayer
-This plugin adds the ability to play .ogg audio files in the game.
+This plugin adds the ability to play .ogg audio files in the game.<br>
 It also has a convenient API for using it in your plugins.

 # Commands